by Mary Kay Seales

 6. Protest, and support others who protest.
 Screaming and shouting has its place.

-7. Don’t buy products that encourage loss of ocean habitats, i.e. coral, and clothing that sheds microfibers.
+7. Don’t buy or use products that encourage loss of ocean habitats, i.e. coral, sunscreens, and clothing that sheds microfibers.
 As the National Oceanic and Atmospheric Administration (NOAA) puts it: “Corals are already a gift.
 Don’t give them as presents.”

 8. Pray.
 It may be that only God Himself can save our beautiful seas.